This article was last updated by on

 What Kind of Soil Does Arrowhead Plant Prefer?

-As a native of the tropical rainforests of South America, the Arrowhead plant has the tendency to grow in well-draining soil rich with decomposed matter.
+As a native of the tropical rainforests of South America, the Arrowhead plant tends to grow in well-draining soil rich with decomposed matter.

-So while growing Arrowheads indoors, you need to use light soil like the cactus mix with a pH of 5.5-6.5 and richly filled with organic matter.
+So while growing indoors, light soil like the cactus mix is good for the Arrowhead plant.
+Also, the pH should be around 5.5-6.5 and richly filled with organic matter.

-However, the soil should not be too loose, making it unable to hold the required amount of moisture and fertilizer.
+However, the soil of the Arrowhead plant should be tight enough, allowing it to hold the required moisture and fertilizer.

 Further qualities demanded by the Arrowhead plant and its varieties are elaborated below.